 The application and information forms should be returned as soon as possible and certainly by the final closing date of Monday 29 October 2018.
-The Exams and Interviews at Gordonstoun will take place on Friday 16 and Saturday 17 November 2018.
-There is no entry fee for this competition.
+The Exams and Interviews at Gordonstoun will take place on Thursday 15, Friday 16 and Saturday 17 November 2018.
+There is no entry fee for this Assessment.
 Candidates or their parents should inform their present Head before proceeding with an application.

 If any student wishes to be considered for a full fee-paying place in the Sixth Form, he/she should complete the online Enquiry Form.
 The Admissions Department will then be in contact to arrange a mutually convenient time for interview.

 The Admissions Registrar